 - You do not need professional help (coaching) in this process.
 (You are not an expert in finding jobs.
 Find someone who is and get help.)

-Here are five areas Don identified as “must haves” in today’s executive job market:
+Here are five areas our strategists have identified as “must haves” in today’s executive job market:

 The Value Proposition and Brand Statement